wadealexc/fevmate/README.md

 We can answer the same question without all the complexity, by making role transfers a two-step process.
 A role transfer first designates a "pending" user to receive the role.
 The transfer is only completed after the "pending" user calls the corresponding "accept" method.

 Address format isn't checked anywhere, but by ensuring the pending user can call the "accept" function, we know the address is in its "`msg.sender` format."
-Also, the huge decrease in complexity should allow the contract to be more compatible with future account/address types!
+Also, the huge decrease in complexity means this method should remain compatible with any future Filecoin network upgrade!

+This library provides [`OwnedClaimable.sol`](./contracts/access/OwnedClaimable.sol) as a mixin to help implement two-step role transfers.

 #### No hardcoded gas values